GEAMER007/usbbackdoor/YourDrive/readme.txt

-Please make sure that you have enabled viewing hidden files in explorer settings
+- Please make sure that you have enabled viewing hidden files in explorer settings
+- You can delete this file if you want

-Current autorun.njsbc contains a rickroll
+- Current autorun.njsbc contains a rickroll

 .bdassets is a folder that can store any assets that you want
 - use fetchBDAsset(assetName) function where assetName is a filename of any asset located in this folder to get a path to required asset